loopmode/electron-webpack-config/packages/yarn-workspaces/README.md

 The scenario is a project using yarn workspaces and multiple apps sharing multiple modules.
 One workspace package is an app built with `electron-webpack`.
 Another package is an app built with `create-react-app`.
 Any number of additional packages (utils, modules, anything) exist in the workspace, and they are watched and transpiled by some tool (e.g. babel or typescript).
-Each of those packages gets its `src/` folder transpiled to a consumable `dist/`.
+Each of those packages gets its `src/` folder transpiled to a consumable `lib/` folder.

 Due to the nature of yarn workspaces, all workspace packages are symlinked into the project root's `node_modules` folder, and thus available to all other workspace packages.